-More information regarding student discipline hearings can be found at: http://studenthandbook.nmsu.edu/student-social-code-of-conduct/part-v-students-rights-and-responsibilities-student-discipline-and-appeal-hearing-processes/.
+More information regarding student discipline hearings can be found at: Students' Rights and Responsibilities; Student Discipline and Appeal Hearing Processes responsibilities-student-discipline-and-appeal-hearing-processes/.

 Sexual misconduct often overlaps with crimes of sexual assault, sexual harassment, stalking, dating violence and domestic violence.
 As a result, sexual misconduct cases may be handled both by New Mexico State University/DACC for policy violations, as well as by law enforcement for criminal violations.
 Each system has its own processes and standards